SignalR/SignalR/CONTRIBUTING.md

 - [The JabbR chat room](https://jabbr.net/#/rooms/signalr)
 - [Stackoverflow](http://stackoverflow.com/questions/tagged/signalr)

-When filing issues, try to give as much details as possible.
+When filing issues, please use our [bug filing templates](https://gist.github.com/signalrcoreteam/5317001).
 The best way to get your bug fixed is to be as detailed as you can be about the problem.
 Providing a minimal project with steps to reproduce the problem is ideal.
 Here are questions you can answer before you file a bug to make sure you're not missing any important information.